 2. Animal Haven of Asheville

-Located in Asheville, the beautiful mountain town of North Carolina, you will find the Animal Haven of Asheville, an animal welfare organization and 10-acre animal sanctuary.
+Located in Asheville, the beautiful mountain town of North Carolina, you will find the Animal Haven of Asheville, an animal welfare organization, and a 10-acre animal sanctuary.
 Animal Haven of Asheville rescues and rehabilitates not only cats and dogs, but farm animals as well, including cows, goats, chickens, pigs, and more.
 In addition to providing food, shelter, and veterinary care to homeless and abused animals, they also provide a lifetime home for those who are not adopted.
-They offer a humane education program for all ages, and are open for volunteers.
+They offer a humane education program for all ages and are open for volunteers.

 3. Farm Sanctuary

 Perhaps one of the most well-known farm animal sanctuaries is Farm Sanctuary, located in Watkins Glen, NY, as well as Los Angeles, CA. Farm Sanctuary has done so much for farm animals – they work to rescue animals, as well as educate the public about the ways they can help animals.
 Farm Sanctuary is home to animals like chickens, goats, cows, sheep, turkeys, and pigs.
 Farm Sanctuary also educates the public on why it is important to stop eating animals and notes that animal agriculture causes immense suffering to animals, our planet, workers, local communities, and human health.

 Due to COVID-19 concerns, Farm Sanctuary is temporarily suspending public programs and events at their Sanctuaries.
 Be sure to check their website for updates on their reopening!
 You can also donate to them here!